zhouzi/docusaurus-graphql-plugin/README.md

 Docusaurus plugin generating Markdown documentation from a GraphQL schema.

+## Introduction

+The goal of this plugin is to generate a documentation that is pleasant to browse, based on a GraphQL schema.
+The templates it generates is heavily inspired by [GitHub's documentation](https://docs.github.com/en/graphql/reference), which I enjoy browsing.

 ## Usage

 1. In an existing Docusaurus project, install the plugin: